epccs/RPUno/SelfTest/README.md

 ICP1 has a 100 Ohm resistor on board and a 10mA current source jumper that feeds it, the voltage is measured with ADC1.
 Additionaly a 17mA current source is connected to DIO4 and feeds the ICP1 resistor through a green LED.

+Voltage references are saved in EEPROM for use with Adc and other applications.
+Measure the +5V supply accurately and set the REF_EXTERN_AVCC value in the main.c file.
+The band-gap reference is calculated and also saved.

-The red and green LED are also used to indicate test status.
+The red and green LED are used to indicate the test status.

 ## Wiring Needed for RPUno